picoCTF 'Advanced Potion Making' Write Up

 Flag Image

-Our flag is visible! picoCTF{w1z4dry}
+Boom, our flag is visible! picoCTF{w1z4dry}